October 1, 2023 – Twenty-Sixth Sunday in Ordinary Time

 • Looking for a rewarding career in a faith-filled environment?
 Locations throughout the Altoona-Johnstown Diocese have current openings in a variety of fields.
 For a complete listing go to https://www.dioceseaj.org/employment

-• Parishioners are encouraged to recite the rosary daily, gather together in the church on Wednesday afternoons at 3:30, and come before the daily and weekend Masses for the recitation of the Rosary.
+• Parishioners are encouraged to recite the rosary daily, gather together in the church on Wednesdays after the daily Mass at 8 am and come before the daily and weekend Masses for the recitation of the Rosary.
 This is a special way of praying for individual and special intentions in a group to provide you comfort and support.

 • Scholarship- Any student from the Diocese of Altoona-Johnstown who is attending or will attend Franciscan University of Steubenville is eligible to apply for the John Paul II Scholarship.
 For more information about the St. Pope John Paul II Scholarship at www.franciscan.edu, call 800-783-6220, or email admissions@franciscan.edu